Orlando

 If your loved one is in hospice care, and the support staff has advised you to prepare for his or her passing, it can help to have provisional arrangements in place.
 This is so that when the time comes, the hospice can immediately contact the chosen funeral service provider and arrange the transfer of your loved one into their care.

-If you contact a funeral home ahead of time, you can have some of the preparations in place.
-This will alleviate some of the stress that comes with having to make arrangements on short notice.
+If you contact a funeral home in advance, you can have some preparations in place.
+This will alleviate some of the stress of making arrangements on short notice.

 What help with funeral expenses is there for low-income or uninsured families?

-More families are finding themselves in a position of not being able to pay for funeral expenses.
+More families are unable to pay for funeral expenses.
 Unfortunately, there is very limited public or state assistance for funeral costs.
 The state takes care of indigent deaths (as is their responsibility) with a pauper cremation.

 A free cremation can be obtained if you choose to donate a loved one’s remains to science for research and medical training.
 Visit this article on The Benefits of Whole Body Donation in Florida with Free Cremation.

-Orange County Health Services has a Public Burial & Cremation Program to assist families that live below the Federal Poverty guideline.
+Orange County Health Services has a Public Burial & Cremation Program to assist families that live below the Federal Poverty guidelines.
 To find out more or make an application:

 Public Burial & Cremation Program